MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_connection_status_update.md

 ## -description

-The **IOCTL_SBAUD_GET_CONNECTION_STATUS_UPDATE** IOCTL control code to gets a connection status update.
+The **IOCTL_SBAUD_GET_CONNECTION_STATUS_UPDATE** IOCTL control code gets a connection status update.
 It is used by an audio driver when cooperating with the Audio class drivers to operate a Sideband connection.

 ## -ioctlparameters